Birjan1/CS3483/README.md

 ## Branch 2
-Relax mode and Zen mode combined
+Relax mode and Zen mode combined.
 To run the project, use the following command: 'npm start'